-Chuck Colson, in today’s column, talks about the biblical literacy (or lack thereof) of serious Christians in today’s society:
+Chuck Colson, in today’s column (Broken link, active February 1, 2006), talks about the biblical literacy (or lack thereof) of serious Christians in today’s society:

 Some years ago, Sproul offered a rigorous course in Romans.

 Two hundred serious disciples signed up.
 Half-way through the course, Sproul took a week off to enroll in Evangelism Explosion (EE) courses.
 When he came back, he told his students about EE, including conversation openers like, “Why should God let you into heaven?”
 On a whim, he asked class members how they would answer.